fumlig/sigmazero/sigmazero/readme.md

 # Sigma Zero

+- Selfplay will likely be the bottleneck: one GPU transfer is required per move and it seems difficult to batch.
+- Processes and threads are both cheap in Linux: might as well use multiple selfplay processes on one machine instead of worrying about threads.
+- Trainers and selfplayers should be both be distributable and easily testable locally.
+- A single orchestrator is likely needed to distribute replays across trainers and merge their models.

 ## Selfplay

 A selfplay process should write replays to standard out, line by line.
 It should take one argument, a file path to the model file to use for self play.
 This file should be watched for changes and loaded regularly.